Alimadcorp/sendup/README.md

 - **CSS**: For styling and animations.
 - **JavaScript**: To dynamically generate schedules, handle events, and create animations.
 - **Python**: Used `pdfplumber` library to extract data from the official PDF.

+No AI was used in the development of this app

 ## How to Use